saabgeek04/SystemsSAC/journal/PAYLOAD.md

 You can also see in this image that just around the pivot point there is significant stress.
 Ideally when I complete the design it will have two points, allowing for better load distribution.
 I will also add some extra material if required... we will see...

-To solve this problem I am going to start by thinking about failure modes.
-If the Electronic controls fail, It would be ideal for them to be manually overridden via brute force, i.e someone yanking on them.
-If they were to fail open whilst the car was driving then the payload could be lost, which would mean mission failure.
+The other issue is failure modes.
+Ideally, the clamps fail shut so that the cargo is locked in place until it reaches its destination, where, upon arrival, it can be removed via a manual override.
+If the clamps were to fail open whilst the car was driving then the payload could be lost, which would mean mission failure

 Steering servos use gears and can be moved pretty well by hand, but ideally I dont need 6 of them, and If I did have 6 they would have to be relatively powerful to keep the payload sercured.
-I could also use a set of very small linear actuators, however that would be incredibly complex and silly.
-As an engineer, I am required to find an incredibly simple, "why didn't I think of that" type solution.
+I could also use a set of very small linear actuators, however that would be incredibly complex and silly, as well as very hard to override manually As an engineer, I am required to find an incredibly simple, "why didn't I think of that before" type solution.
 I think said solution will most likely involve springs in some way.

+## Design Process